rahulsh1/rahulsh1.github.com/_posts/2020-01-09-AWS-Certified-Solution-Architect-Associate.md

 - Is there a newer simpler solution to handle this?

 You should be able to understand all the AWS services covered and be able to reason why one solution is good over another.
+Planning is the key to the exam as there are a lot of topics to cover along with things you need to revise before the exam.
+Be well rested.
+Just mark the questions if you do not know the answer but do take a guess.

 Till then... :metal: